radview/webload-documentation/docs/recorder/appendix_a.md

 3. For example, in the preceding figure, the comment area contains the name of the mail box.

-4. Enter the appropriate field value into the Value column next to the field name, as described [Table 53](#_bookmark252).
+4. Enter the appropriate field value into the Value column next to the field name, as described the [Table](#imap_unsubscribemailbox).

 5. Click **OK**.